cobalthq/cobalt-api-docs/versions/v1/content/findings.md

 }
 ```

-This endpoint retrieves a list of all pentest findings that belong to the organization specified in the `X-Org-Token`
+Returns all findings that belong to an organization.

-header, filterable by `pentest_id` or `asset_id`.
-The `log` array presents a history of each finding and corresponding
-timestamp.
+{{% add-org-token %}}

 ### Calculations